sakaicontrib/docker-sakai-builder/README.md

 Note: (This caches the artifacts at ~/.m2 deploys to /tomcat/deploy)

 ```
-# May need to run this to clean up the deploy, run this if the case
+# May need to run this to clean up the deploy, run clean_deploy if the case
+cd sakai
 ../sakai-dock.sh clean_deploy
-cd sakai
 ../sakai-dock.sh build
 cd ..
 ```